Hakka people: Cultural identity

-Unlike other Han Chinese groups, the Hakkas are not named after a geographical region, e.g. a province, county or city.
-The Hakka people generally have a distinct identity from the Cantonese people, even though 60% of Hakkas in China reside in Guangdong province, and 95% of overseas Hakkas' ancestral homes are in Guangdong.
-Hakkas from Chaoshan, Guangzhou, and Fujian may identify only as Chaoshanese, Cantonese, and Hokkien.
+Unlike other Han Chinese groups, the Hakka people are not named after a geographical region, e.g. a province, county or city.
+The Hakka people generally have a distinct identity from the Cantonese people, even though 60% of Hakka people in China reside in Guangdong province, and 95% of overseas Hakka people's ancestral homes are in Guangdong.
+Hakka people from Chaoshan, Guangzhou, and Fujian may identify only as Chaoshanese, Cantonese, and Hokkien.

 Distant origins

-It is commonly held that the Hakkas are a subgroup of Han Chinese that originated in the central plains.
+It is commonly held that the Hakka people are a subgroup of Han Chinese that originated in the central plains.
 To trace their origins, a number of theories so far have been brought forth among anthropologists, linguists and historians: